-Mary-Jo E. Case Director since 2021 Calgary, Alberta, Canada Independent Director Age: 62 Shareholder approval rating at the 2021 meeting - 99.12%
+Mary-Jo E. Case Director since 2021 Calgary, Alberta, Canada Independent Director Age: 63 Shareholder approval rating at the 2022 meeting - 94.47%

-Ms. Case is an independent businesswoman with over thirty-four years of experience in the oil and gas industry.
+Ms. Case is an independent businesswoman with over thirty-five years of experience in the oil and gas industry.
 Prior to her retirement in 2015, Ms. Case was a member of the Senior Management Committee as the Senior Vice President Land and Human Resources and was the Vice President Land at Canadian Natural Resources Limited during the period May 2002 to January 2015.
-Prior thereto, from May 1985 to April 2002 Ms. Case was the Manager Commercial Ventures and Land, the Coordinator Land, and a Negotiating Landman at PanCanadian Energy / PanCanadian Petroleum Limited.
-From October 1980 to May 1985 Ms. Case was a Land Administrator at Shell Canada Resources.
+Prior thereto, from May 1985 to April 2002, Ms. Case was the Manager Commercial Ventures and Land, the Coordinator Land, and a Negotiating Landman at PanCanadian Energy / PanCanadian Petroleum Limited.
+From October 1980 to May 1985, Ms. Case was a Land Administrator at Shell Canada Resources.

-Ms. Case is a member of the Canadian Association of Petroleum Landmen, a member of the Institute of Corporate Directors, a member of the Women's Executive Network and a member of Board Ready Women.
-She previously served as a Senior Advisor for Jupiter Resources Inc., was a member of the board of directors of TORC Oil & Gas Ltd. and for the Centre for Energy Asset Management (Southern Alberta Institute of Technology).
+Ms. Case is a member of the Institute of Corporate Directors, a member of the Women's Executive Network and a member of Board Ready Women.
+She previously served as a Senior Advisor for Jupiter Resources Inc. and was a member of the board of directors of TORC Oil & Gas Ltd. and the Centre for Energy Asset Management (Southern Alberta Institute of Technology).
 Ms. Case holds a Diploma in Legal Office Administration from Fanshawe College.
 Ms. Case completed the Directors Education Program by the Institute of Corporate Directors and holds the ICD.D designation.

-Board and Committee Participation I. Position Meetings Attendance
+Board and Committee Participatio n Position 2022 Meetings Attendance

-Board of Directors (i) Member 13/13 100%
+Board of Directors Member 9/10 90%

-Audit Committee (ii) Member 3/3 100%
+Audit Committee Member 4/4 100%

-Corporate Governance and Compensa ation Committee (iii) Member 3/3 100%
+Corporate Governance and Compens ation Committee Member 4/4 100%

-Equity Holdings (1) 20 21 2 2020
+Equity Holdings (1) 20)22 2 021

-Number Value (2) Number Value
+Number Value (2) Number Value (3)

-Common Shares 45,639 \$341,8 336 N/A N/A
+Common Shares 65,001 \$698,111 45,639 \$341,836

-Share Awards 18,830 \$141,0)37 N/A N/A
+Share Awards 27,053 \$290,549 18,830 \$141,037

-Total 64,469 \$482,8 873 N/A N/A
+Total 92,054 \$988,660 64,469 \$482,873

-Other Public Board Directorships Committee Positions ns
+Other Public Board Directorships Committee Position 15

 N/A N/A